1234pratham2k6k1234-glitch/ChatBot/README.md

 # ChatBot
-This i sa chat bot that i created using the Groq models
+This is a chat bot that i created using the Groq models